deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 Client on its own.

 Most messengers have the problem that you can only chat with others on the same platform.
-With Delta Chat, you can write to anyone with an E-Mail address.
+With Delta Chat, you can write to anyone with an e-mail address.
 This way, you are not locked into the userbase of Whatsapp, Signal, or Telegram.